SentientSupper/crawl/crawl-ref/docs/crawl_manual.rst

    allows them to wield one weapon in each hand, letting the spirits guide their strikes.

    The spirits offer one further gift.
-Steel Elves which have yet to wed find creatures of all kinds attracted to them, magically pulled close in the hopes of love-at-first-sight.
+Steel Elves from the wide-open lands outside the Dungeon find creatures within attracted to them, magically pulled close by a powerful animal magnetism.
 Sadly, this does nothing to improve the dispositions of the Dungeon's relentlessly hostile inhabitants.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.